Sreekanth-SP/ECommerceApplication/README.md

 ---
 ## Conclusion
-This ECommerce project follows the MVC architecture and provides endpoints for creating users, products, addresses, and placing orders.
+> This ECommerce project follows the MVC architecture and provides endpoints for creating users, products, addresses, and placing orders.
 It also includes endpoints for retrieving specific orders, users, and products, as well as deleting products by ID.
-The project is implemented using Java and relies on various dependencies such as Spring Web, Spring Data JPA, MySQL Driver, Lombok, and Swagger
+The project is implemented using Java and relies on various dependencies such as Spring Web, Spring Data JPA, MySQL Driver, Lombok, and Swagger.